usaamatahir/nextjs-spotify/README.md

 yarn && yarn dev
 ```

-and if you like this project give this repository a star.
+and if you like the project give this repository a star.
 Thanks